imoralescs/imoralescs.github.io/aws.md

 }
 ```

-6. After save, we are trying to test this API, on the test section will see our field input to add value.
+Once save, we are trying to test this API, on the test section will see our field input to add value.
 Let try `all` and as response will see `All data is here!`.

 ### Serverless Framework